spamhaus/spamassassin-dqs/README.md

 ## Support and feedback

-We would be happy to receive some feedback from you.
-If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com and we'll try to do our best to help you.
+We would be happy to receive your feedback!
+If you notice any problems with this installation, please open a Github issue and we'll do our best to help you.

-Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date code from this github repository.
+Remember that we are only going to support the latest version, so before opening an issue, please be sure to be running the up-to-date code from this Github repository.

 ## Acknowledgements

-We'd like to thank everyone for their suggestions.
-This plugin has been written by using other more well-written plugins as examples, especially [HashBL](https://github.com/smfreegard/HashBL/) from where we borrowed a lot of code.
+We'd like to thank everyone for their suggestions and contributions!